Pet Therapy Volunteering

 What’s the application process?

 The Pet Therapy Program is popular.
-Before applying, please contact Jeanne Beckley, Pet Therapy Program Co-Coordinator to check if openings are available.
+Before applying, please contact Megan Blashford or Tiffaney Horner, Pet Therapy Program Coordinators to check if openings are available for the Children's Hospital and Jeanne Beckley for the Milton S. Hershey Medical Center.

 You’ll be required to attend a mandatory orientation and provide health screening and veterinary records for your pet.
 You’ll also meet with a pet therapy coordinator, who will evaluate your dog’s interaction with patients and guests.